silverstar33/monitrix/readme.md

 │       └── screenshot_dark.png
 ├── requirements.txt
 └── README.md
 ```

-📦 Future Enhancements
+##📦 Future Enhancements
- Package dashboard & agent as a .exe (single-click)
+- Package dashboard & agent as a .exe (single-click)

- Add Slack/Email alerting system
+-Add Slack/Email alerting system

- Add Docker support for easy deployment
+-Add Docker support for easy deployment

- More Features will be added according to Requirements and needs
+-More Features will be added according to Requirements and needs
+---

+## 🧡 Made with love in India 🇮🇳